operas-eu/xml-publishing-summer-school/README.md

 # xml-publishing-summer-school
 Documents for the CRAFT-OA summer school for journal editors
-## List of required sources
+### List of the tools used during the workshop:
-- a sample JATS XML file
+- XML to XSD Converter: https://www.liquid-technologies.com/online-xml-to-xsd-converter
-- an XSD Schema file based on the above
+- XML Validator (including schema): https://www.truugo.com/xml_validator/